 - For a full group shot, I would suggest perhaps in front of the pond sat on the haybales (weather permitting!) or if the weather isn’t so great, the barn is such a spacious area that depending on how you have set it out there is bound to be a more open space which naturally lends itself to a group shot – have a chat with your wedding photographer or Carmel and Ali to see if they’ve got any ideas once you know how you’re going to have it set out!

-How to get in touch with the venue:
+How do you get in touch with Long Furlong Farm?

 If you’re planning a wedding at Long Furlong Farm or anywhere else around Nottingham, Derby, or the Midlands and have enjoyed my photos then get in touch to check my availability for your date!